Preamble

 }

-// Step 3: Build URL with all parameters
+// Step 3: Build and sign the request

 function search(keyword) {